William Sterndale Bennett: Legacy

 Sir John Betjeman, in a 1975 lecture, rated Bennett as "Queen Victoria's Senior Musical Knight".
 Temperley assesses Bennett as the most distinguished British composer of the early Victorian era, "the only plausible rivals being Samuel Sebastian Wesley (1810–76) and Michael William Balfe (1808–70)".

 The novelist Elizabeth Sara Sheppard portrayed Bennett as 'Starwood Burney' in her popular eulogy of Mendelssohn, the 1853 novel Charles Auchester.
 Although Bennett's reputation in Germany did not notably survive the 1840s, his English pupils had significant influence on British music of the later 19th and earlier 20th century Britain.
 Among his pupils at the RAM and elsewhere were Arthur Sullivan, Joseph Parry, Alice Mary Smith, W. S. Rockstro, Stephen Kemp, Hubert Parry, Tobias Matthay, Francis Edward Bache, Eaton Faning and William Cusins.
 Bennett's contributions to elevating musical training standards at Cambridge and the RAM were part of a trend in England in the latter part of the 19th century whose "cumulative effect ... prior to World War I was incalculable", according to Caldwell.

 Through his concert initiatives at the Hanover Rooms Bennett introduced a variety of chamber music to London audiences.
 His championship also significantly changed British opinion of the music of JS Bach.
 His "promotion of Bach was a story of perseverance against a contemporary perception that Bach's music was ... too difficult to listen to."
 Newspaper reviews of the chamber concerts in which he included the music of Bach would initially describe the music in terms such as "grandeur there is, but no beauty" (1847) or "somewhat antiquated ... [but] extremely interesting" (1854).
 A significant turning point was the attendance of Prince Albert at Bennett's 1858 performance of the St. Matthew Passion.

-Bennett left a substantial music library, a large proportion of which is owned by his great-great-grandson Barry Sterndale Bennett (born 1939) and is on deposit at the Bodleian Library in Oxford.
+Bennett left a substantial music library, a large proportion of which was inherited from 1974 by his great-great-grandson Barry Sterndale-Bennett (born 1939).
+In 2026 he donated it to the Bodleian Library in Oxford.
 Of his total of some 130 compositions, about a third have been recorded for CD; among these are symphonies, overtures, piano concerti, chamber music, songs and piano solo music.
 During his bicentenary year of 2016, several concerts and events dedicated to Bennett's works were performed, including concerts and seminars at the RAM.
 From 11 to 15 April 2016 he was featured as 'Composer of the Week' on BBC Radio 3.